Introduction

 I visited the neurosurgeon who’d operated on my brain for a progress review meeting in November 2015, two weeks after my hospital discharge.

 Amongst matters we discussed was my intent to return to work as an IT security consultant.
-He commented that I was sensible in deciding to wait a further two months until early 2016.
+He commented that I was being sensible in deciding to wait a further two months until early 2016 before acting upon this.
 Despite desperately wanting to regain my vocational purpose by returning to professional work, it was a further twenty months later in July 2017 that I did so.

 Anxiety